William Morris (1834-1896)

 Kinna, Ruth.
 "William Morris: Art, Work, and Leisure."
 Journal of the History of Ideas 61, 3 (July, 2000), pp. 493-512 [jstor].

 Lutchmansingh, Larry D. "William Morris' Review of Bellamy's Looking Backward."
 Contrasting views of a perfect world.
 Utopian Studies 4 (1991), pp. 1-5 [jstor].

 McGann, Jerome. "'A Thing to Mind': The Materialist Aesthetic of William Morris."
 Huntington Library Quarterly 55, 1 (Winter, 1992), pp. 55-74 [jstor].

 Petts, Jeffrey.
 "Good Work and Aesthetic Education: William Morris, the Arts and Crafts Movement, and Beyond."
 The Journal of Aesthetic Education 42, 1 (Spring, 2008), pp. 30-45 [jstor].

 Morris design for a stained glass window

-The Journal of Pre-Raphaelite Studies, edited by David Latham, York Univ., Toronto.
-The web site for this journal, which covers Pre-Raphaelite, aesthetic, and decadent art, culture, and literature, includes access to its extensive archive of articles (first page of articles only).
+The Journal of Pre-Raphaelite Studies, edited by David Latham, York University, Toronto.
+The web site for a journal that covers Pre-Raphaelite, aesthetic, and decadent art, culture, and literature, includes access to its extensive archive of articles (first page of articles only).

 "The Pre-Raphaelite Critic."
-An extensive list of magazine and newspaper articles dealing with Pre-Raphaelite literature or art from 1846-1900, with links to the etexts of the reviews
+An extensive list of magazine and newspaper articles dealing with Pre-Raphaelite literature and art from 1846-1900, with links to the etexts.

 1998-2017 by Jan Pridmore